 NICC provides reasonable options for enrolled National Guard/Reservist students called to active duty.
-Students will be required to meet with the campus Registrar and submit a copy of their assignment orders or letters from their commanding officers (or other adequate notification).
-A copy of the full policy may be obtained from the campus Registrar's Office.
+Students will be required to meet with the Registrar and submit a copy of their assignment orders or letters from their commanding officers.
+A copy of the full policy may be obtained from the Registrar's Office.